Pectoralis major: Other diseases

 Pectoralis major muscle in rare occasions may develop intramuscular lipomas.
 Such rare tumors may mimic malignant breast tumors as they look like enlargements of the breasts.
 They are well-encapsulated radiolucent tumours of fat density.
 Their location can be accurately identified through computed tomography and magnetic resonance imaging (MRI).
-The treatment in these cases involves complete surgical excision because of the risk of liposarcoma they post especially large intramuscular liposomas.
+The treatment in these cases involves complete surgical excision because of the risk of liposarcoma they post especially large intramuscular liposomes.
 Partial excision is risky because recurrence may occur.